-For Track A students, the faculty mentor works with the student to develop the list of course readings, which can vary in cost, etc. For Track B students, course readings are available in the "Course Schedule" section of this syllabus and are provided at no cost to students.
+For Track A students, the faculty mentor works with the student to develop the list of course readings, which can vary in cost, etc. For Track B students, course readings are available in the "Course Schedule" section of this syllabus, as well as in CANVAS, and are provided at no cost to students.